-Depression presents itself in many forms, and one such form has symptoms that appear to be almost contradictory to depression.
-It’s called “atypical depression,” and it affects a surprisingly large number of people who, because of the atypical symptoms, would not otherwise think that they have a form of depression
+Depression presents itself in many forms, and some of those forms may be more difficult to recognize.
+“Atypical depression” is a diagnosable type of depression that affects a surprisingly large number of people who, because of the unique symptoms, may not otherwise think that they have a form of depression.

-But make no mistake about it – atypical depression is very much a subtype of depression.
-Despite the name, it is not uncommon: Psychology Today reports that atypical depression is responsible for between 23 to 36 percent of all cases of depression, but because of the non-standard symptoms, it often goes unrecognized and undiagnosed.
+But make no mistake about it, atypical depression is a subtype of depression.1 Despite the name, it is not uncommon: Atypical depression is responsible for between 23 to 36 percent of all cases of depression, but because of the non-standard symptoms, it often goes unrecognized and undiagnosed.2

 - Overeating (hyperphagia) instead of losing appetite